Phili.co.uk | Wanderlust Travel

 THW in multiple locations (website) ; ODS is at 209A-209B Tung Choi St, Mong Kok

 Tim Ho Wan is a famous establishment with five restaurants throughout Hong Kong.
 Said to be "the world's cheapest Michelin-star restaurant", the best dish was the 'Baked Bun with Barbecue Pork', similar to 'Char Sui Baos' but in a delightful puff pastry.
 Expect long queues and to be seated near other diners.
 For all other dim sum dishes, we also recommend One Dim Sum.
-There is a cool wall art on display.
+There is a cool wall art on display. - Chinese Bakeries

 Independent Bakeries throughout Tai Po and Hong Kong